28 Mar What You Can Learn About Growth From SaaS Companies

 Back when I was in college, I studied abroad for a semester in Neuchatel Switzerland.
 During that time, if you talked about “Saas”, it was obvious to everyone living in Neuchatel that you were talking about the Saas Valley of Switzerland, pictured above.
 Views, that stopped you in your tracks, air that felt like it cleaned your lungs with each breath and the amazing sound of falling snow.

 I still see this image every time I hear the term SaaS, but I’m quickly reminded that the word has taken on a different meaning today—a word often associated with the word growth.
 It’s true that SaaS (Software as a Service) enterprise applications are dominating the growth headlines, and it’s easy for non-software or service-focused companies to think that SaaS growth metrics aren’t relevant for them.
 If you’re selling a physical product, after all, it’s easy to think that you don’t need to concern yourself with terminology like customer acquisition cost (CAC), lifetime value (LTV), or monthly recurring revenue (MRR).
+This is especially true if you don’t have a finance background.
+Still, knowing if you have a viable business model is critical.
+Here’s why.

 Are you concerned with money?
 Do you want your business to succeed?
 Probably you do, which means that you are in the growth business—or at the very least, you can learn a little bit about the way SaaS companies look at growth.